Braided Zucchini Yeast Bread

 • Puree 8 oz zucchini in a food processor until it looks like apple sauce.

-• Combine zucchini puree, 4 oz warm water, 2 ¼ teaspoons dry yeast, 1 teaspoon salt¼ teaspoon black pepper and 1 large egg in a mixer bowl.
+• Combine zucchini puree4 oz warm water2 ¼ teaspoons dry yeast1 teaspoon salt, ¼ teaspoon black pepper and 1 large egg in a mixer bowl.
 Mix on low speed to combine.
 Add 2 cups of flour and mix 2 minutes to form a thick batter.
 Switch to the dough hook.
 Add the remaining flour a little at a time, until the dough gathers onto the hook and clears the sides of the bowl.
 Knead for 5 minutes.
 If working by hand, add as much flour as you can with a wooden spoon the turn the dough out onto a floured surface to finish kneading in the remaining flour.

 • Turn the dough out onto a floured surface and knead into a smooth ball.
 Place the dough in an oiled bowl, turning once to coat.
 Cover the bowl and set aside to rise until doubled, about 1 hour.
+At this point you can refrigerate the dough for up to 2 days or proceed with shaping and baking the same day.

 • Turn the dough out onto a floured surface, knead a few times and divide into 3 equal pieces.
 Roll each piece of dough into a 14" long rope.
 Braid the three ropes, pinching each end to seal together and set the loaf onto a parchment lined baking sheet.
 Cover with plastic wrap which has been oiled to prevent sticking.
 Set aside in a warm place for about 1 hour until the dough has almost doubled in volume and springs back slowly when poked.